-Projects that are recommended by the Technology Modernization Board (Board) will receive an allocation to a specified dollar amount that will be dedicated to the project.
+Projects that are recommended by the Technology Modernization Board (Board) will receive an allocation of a specified dollar amount that will be dedicated to the project.
 Within the allocated level, incremental transfers may be made contingent upon the achievement of project milestones.
-All fund transfers from the TMF1 must be reimbursed according to the repayment terms in the written agreement for the transfer of funds, which may not exceed five years unless otherwise approved by The Office of Management and Budget (OMB).
-Generally, the funds will be transferred on an incremental basis, and tied to milestones documented in the written agreement

-In a format prescribed by The General Services Administration (GSA), in consultation with OMB, all TMF transfers require a written agreement between GSA and the receiving agency stipulating the purpose of the transfer and reimbursement terms.
-Written agreements will constitute a legal obligation of the receiving agency to reimburse the TMF.
-Reimbursement is not contingent upon the achievement of project-related savings.
+In a format prescribed by the General Services Administration (GSA), in consultation with OMB, all TMF transfers require a written agreement between GSA and the receiving agency stipulating the purpose of the transfer and any reimbursement terms, including flexible repayment terms where appropriate.
+Written agreements will constitute a legal obligation of the receiving agency to reimburse the TMF for the full, partial, or minimal repayment amount required for the project.
 Funds for reimbursement can be derived from any agency account supporting information technology activities pursuant to Section 1078 (b)(5)(A)(ii).

 A written agreement will include, at a minimum: